dotnet/AspNetCore.Docs/aspnetcore/mobile/native-mobile-backend.md

 You can test the API method using a variety of tools.
 For this tutorial the following open source command-line tools are used:

-* [curl](https://curl.se/): Transfers data using various protocols including HTTP and HTTPS. curl is used in this tutorial to call the API using HTTP methods `GET`, `POST`, `PUT` and `DELETE`.
+* [curl](https://curl.se/): Transfers data using various protocols including HTTP and HTTPS. curl is used in this tutorial to call the API using HTTP methods `GET`, `POST`, `PUT`, and `DELETE`.
 * [jq](https://jqlang.github.io/jq/download/): A JSON processor used in this tutorial to format JSON data so that it's easy to read from the API response.

 ### Install curl and jq

 # [macOS](#tab/macos)

-curl is available preinstalled on macOS and is used directly within the macOS Terminal application.
-For more information on installing curl see [the Official curl website](https://curl.se/download.html).
+curl is preinstalled on macOS and is used directly within the macOS Terminal application.
+For more information on installing curl, see [the Official curl website](https://curl.se/download.html).

 jq can be installed from Homebrew from the terminal: